Party of the Right (Luxembourg)

 The Party of the Right (Rietspartei, Parti de la droite, Rechtspartei), abbreviated to PD, was a political party in Luxembourg between 1914 and 1944.
-It was the direct predecessor of the Christian Social People's Party (CSV), which has ruled Luxembourg for all but twelve years since.
+It was the direct predecessor of the Christian Social People's Party (CSV), which has ruled Luxembourg for all but fifteen years since.

+Origins

+Before World War I, politics in Luxembourg was in the era of notables and census suffrage: public political life was restricted to a small minority.
+The notion of a "party" did not exist in the modern sense; the word referred to political schools of thought, loose groupings of like-minded people, and sometimes, committees organised shortly before elections.

+There was, then, no Catholic party in the strict sense, even though there was a group in the Chamber of Deputies appealing to this tendency.
+The members of this opposition group, numbering 17 Deputies (out of 52) in 1912, came primarily from rural cantons.
+They consisted of notables grouped around strong personalities, such as Émile Prüm (from Clervaux) or Philippe Bech (from Grevenmacher).

+In 1902, the Luxemburger Zeitung identified two currents among the "reactionaries": the clerical-agrarians, and the Christian-socials.
+It identified the heads of the clerical-agrarians as Émile Prüm, Joseph Brincourt and Philippe Bech.
+The Christian-social stream included Émile Reuter, A. Kayser and Auguste Thorn.

+At the start of the century, Émile Prüm tried, in vain, to introduce the concept of a "Catholic party" or "Catholic people's party" (”Katholische Volkspartei”).
+Neither the foundation of the Social Democratic Party in 1902 (the modern-day Luxembourg Socialist Workers' Party), nor that of the Liberal League in 1904 prompted the creation of an organised Catholic party in response.

 Foundation

 The conservative PD was founded on 16 January 1914.
 Present at the founding were Émile Reuter, Émile Prüm, Mgr.
 Schiltz, Albert Philippe, Pierre Dupong, Joseph Bech and Mgr.
 Jean Origer.
 The founding of the party in 1914 was a reaction to the formalisation of the other ideological alliances within the Chamber of Deputies.
-The Socialist Party formed in 1902, whilst the dominant Liberal League was founded in 1904.
+The Social Democratic Party formed in 1902, whilst the dominant Liberal League was founded in 1904.
 The party's foundation also took part in a climate of Kulturkampf.
 When the Education Law of 1912 was passed by a majority in the Chamber of Deputies, several right-wing figures became convinced that it was necessary to organise themselves into a political party.

 The name "Catholic People's Party" had initially been suggested, but was later rejected in favour of the term "Party of the Right", so as to be able to appeal to non-Catholics as well.